nus-cs1010/2324-s1/docs/c-in-cs1010.md

 # C in CS1010

-C is a simple and flexible language, providing programmers with many different ways to achieve the same thing.
+C is a simple and flexible language, providing programmers with many ways to achieve the same thing.

 Some of these features that C provides, however, could be bug-prone.
 Wei Tsang has written enough buggy programs himself and seen enough buggy programs from students.
 He feels that some of these features from C are not useful for beginners (or even seasoned programmers).

-Furthermore, some features in C simply encourages bad programming habits that are widely frowned upon.
+Furthermore, some features in C simply encourage bad programming habits that are widely frowned upon.
 Some would lead to insecure programs.

 As such, in CS1010, we _ban_ and _discourage_ the use of certain operators, functions, constructs, and features in C.

 This article summarizes this list.
-This is a work in progress article.
-As we learn more about C, we will amend this list.

 ## Banned in CS1010